mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode.md

 - FPC’s runtime relies on a external chaincode launcher, and its attestation infrastructure requires the installation of an FPC Registry chaincode in the channel
 - FPC components running inside the enclave are implemented in C++; whereas components running outside are implemented in Go following Fabric programming standards/guidelines

-## Fabric Features Not Supported
+## Fabric Features Not Yet Supported

+In order to focus the development resources on the core components of FPC, the MVP excludes certain Fabric features, which will be added in the future.

 - Multiple Implementations for a Single Chaincode - this feature added in Fabric 2.0 is fundamentally incompatible with FPC's architecture: for chaincodes to be considered equivalent they must be bit-for-bit identical in order to generate matching identities (i.e. MRENCLAVE)
+- Arbitrary endorsement policies
+- Chaincode-to-chaincode invocations (cc2cc)
-- cc2cc
+- State-based endorsement
+- Custom endorsement / validation plugins for FPC
-- etc.
+- Private Collections

 ## Example FPC Chaincode